 More and more health practitioners are beginning to recognize how widespread adrenal fatigue is in the general population.
 Unfortunately many times, doctors refuse to recognize there is a problem with the adrenal glands unless you meet the diagnostic criteria for Addison's disease (extremely little adrenal function) or Cushing's disease (hyper adrenal).
 Get the basic information of the functions and purpose of the adrenal glands.

 Many health experts believe that upwards of 80% of the population suffers from some level of adrenal insufficiency.
-This is not surprising, when we think that the adrenals are involved in regulating virtually every aspect of body function!
+This is not surprising, when we think that the adrenals are involved in regulating virtually every aspect of bodily function!
 As goes the health and functional efficiency of the adrenals, so goes the health and functional efficiency of every aspect of metabolism in the body.

 What Are The Adrenal Glands?